-Coordination Remains Fragmented Within the Federal Government Overall coordination of federal programs to combat terrorism is fragmented.
-15 For example, several agencies have coordination functions, including DOJ, the FBI, FEMA, and the Office of Management and Budget.
+Coordination Remains Fragmented Within the Federal Government

+Overall coordination of federal programs to combat terrorism is fragmented.
+For example, several agencies have coordination functions, including DOJ, the FBI, FEMA, and the Office of Management and Budget.
 Officials from a number of the agencies that combat terrorism told us that the coordination roles of these various agencies are not always clear and sometimes overlap, leading to a fragmented approach.
-We have found that the overall coordination of federal research and development efforts to combat terrorism is still limited by a number of factors, including the compartmentalization or security classification of some research efforts.
-16 The Gilmore Panel also concluded that the current coordination structure does not provide for the requisite authority or accountability to impose the discipline necessary among the federal agencies involved.
-17 The multiplicity of federal assistance programs requires focus and attention to minimize redundancy of effort.
-18 Table 1 shows some of the federal programs providing assistance to state and local governments for emergency planning that would be relevant to responding to a bioterrorist attack.
-While the programs vary somewhat in their target audiences, the potential redundancy of these federal efforts highlights the need for scrutiny.
-In our report on combating terrorism, issued on September 20, 2001, we recommended that the President, working closely with the Congress, consolidate some of the activities of DOJ's OJP under FEMA.
-19
+We have found that the overall coordination of federal research and development efforts to combat terrorism is still limited by several factors, including the compartmentalization or security classification of some research efforts.
+The Gilmore Panel also concluded that the current coordination structure does not provide for the requisite authority or accountability to impose the discipline necessary among the federal agencies involved.

+The multiplicity of federal assistance programs requires focus and attention to minimize redundancy of effort.
+Table 1 shows some of the federal programs providing assistance to state and local governments for emergency planning that would be relevant to responding to a bioterrorist attack.
+While the programs vary somewhat in their target audiences, the

-15See also Combating Terrorism: Comments on Counterterrorism Leadership and National Strategy (GAO-01-556T, Mar.
+&lt;sup>14See also Combating Terrorism: Comments on Counterterrorism Leadership and National Strategy (GAO-01-556T, Mar.
 27, 2001), p.
 1.

-16See Combating Terrorism: Selected Challenges and Related Recommendations (GAO-01-822, Sept.
+&lt;sup>15See Combating Terrorism: Selected Challenges and Related Recommendations (GAO-01-822, Sept.
 20, 2001), pp. 79, 84.

-17Advisory Panel to Assess Domestic Response Capabilities for Terrorism Involving Weapons of Mass Destruction, Toward a National Strategy for Combating Terrorism, Second Annual Report (Arlington, Va.: RAND, Dec.
+&lt;sup>16Advisory Panel to Assess Domestic Response Capabilities for Terrorism Involving Weapons of Mass Destruction (Gilmore Panel), Toward a National Strategy for Combating Terrorism, Second Annual Report (Arlington, Va.: RAND, Dec.
 15, 2000), p.
 7.

-18See also Combating Terrorism: Issues in Managing Counterterrorist Programs (GAO/T-NSIAD-00-145, Apr.
+&lt;sup>17See also Combating Terrorism: Issues in Managing Counterterrorist Programs (GAO/T-NSIAD-00-145, Apr.
 6, 2000), p.
 8.